mdhrumil/personal-website/posts/ethodyssey-2021.md

 Solana has been there for quite a while and is one of the serious competitors to Ethereum.
 I'm planning to participate in another month long hackathon, Building Out Loud, by Solana India.
 It will be a great learning experience, and I'm looking forward to submit a rocking project submission for both the hackathons.

 Hackathons are really cool.
 I've been attending them since my mid-undergrad years, and I've always learned a lot from all of them.
 There are a lot many hackathons in the crypto space and a lot of developers are onboarding with crypto development everyday.
-There are exciting times.
+These are exciting times.
 Crypto has a huge potential and just like I say it to everyone I meet: The future, is decentralized.

 If you're reading this, thank you.